Kilrush Sewerage Scheme

 Irish Water is working to end the unacceptable practice of untreated wastewater being discharged to the Shannon Estuary at Kilrush.

-Irish Water plans to deliver a new Wastewater Treatment Plant and associated works for Kilrush stopping the discharge of the equivalent of 5,700 wheelie bins of sewage per day.
-This unacceptable practice threatens water quality and detracts from the amenity value of the greater Shannon Estuary.
+Irish Water plans to deliver a new Wastewater Treatment Plant and associated works for Kilrush stopping the discharge of of raw sewage.
+This project is currently in the detailed design stage.

 - Improved water quality in the receiving waters of the Shannon Estuary in compliance with national and EU regulations relating to the treatment of wastewater